Standard setters and framework providers to support better reporting on the Sustainable Development Goals

 CDP is an international non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources and protect forests.
 Visit www.cdp.net or follow @CDP to find out more.

 Climate Disclosure Standards Board (CDSB) is an international consortium of business and environmental NGOs, committed to advancing and aligning the global mainstream corporate reporting model to equate natural capital with financial capital.
 Visit www.cdsb.net or follow @CDSBglobal for more information.

-Global Reporting Initiative (GRI) is an international independent organization that has pioneered corporate sustainability reporting since 1997.
-GRI helps businesses, governments and other organizations understand and communicate the impact of business on critical sustainability issues such as climate change, human rights, corruption and many others.
+Global Reporting Initiative (GRI) is an international independent organisation that has pioneered corporate sustainability reporting since 1997.
+GRI helps businesses, governments and other organisations understand and communicate the impact of business on critical sustainability issues such as climate change, human rights, corruption and many others.

 International Integrated Reporting Council (IIRC) is the convenor of the Corporate Reporting Dialogue.
 It is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
 The coalition is promoting communication about value creation as the next step in the evolution of corporate reporting.
 Visit www.integratedreporting.org or follow @theiirc